Secession in the United States: New England Federalists and the Hartford Convention

+Abolitionists seek Northern secession

 Tensions began to rise between North and South by the late 1830s over slavery and related issues.
 Many Northerners, especially New Englanders, saw themselves as political victims of conspiracies between slave owners and Western expansionists.
 They viewed the movements to annex Texas and to make war on Mexico as fomented by slaveholders bent on dominating Western expansion and thereby the national destiny.
 New England abolitionist Benjamin Lundy argued that the annexation of Texas was "a long-premeditated crusade—set on foot by slaveholders, land speculators, etc., with the view of reestablishing, extending, and perpetuating the system of slavery and the slave trade".

 The first petition asking for dissolution of the Union, from the citizens of Haverhill, Massachusetts, was presented to the U.S. Congress by Massachusetts representative John Quincy Adams in January 1842.

 Newspaper editors began demanding separation from the South.
 William Lloyd Garrison called for secession in The Liberator of May 1844 with his "Address to the Friends of Freedom and Emancipation in the United States".
 The Constitution was created, he wrote, "at the expense of the colored population of the country", and Southerners were dominating the nation because of the Three-fifths Compromise; now it was time "to set the captive free by the potency of truth" and to "secede from the government".
 Coincidentally, the New England Anti-Slavery Convention endorsed the principles of disunion by a vote of 250–24.

-In 1846, the following volume by Henry Clarke Wright was published in London: The dissolution of the American union : demanded by justice and humanity, as the incurable enemy of liberty.
+In 1846, the following volume by Henry Clarke Wright was published in London: The dissolution of the American union: demanded by justice and humanity, as the incurable enemy of liberty.

+According to Theodore Parker, one of the Secret Six who helped finance John Brown, and writing in the 1850s, "Now more than ever should disunion be the motto of all freedom-loving men.